Engineer-Aritra/Attendance-Management-Demo/README.md

 ## Attendance Management Demo
-A sample web application built with Flask with Bootstrap 5 Volt template.
+A sample web application built with Flask and Bootstrap 5 Volt template.

 ## Installation